simpeg/agrogeo24/README.md

 forward simulations of DC resistivity data (ERT), and how we can invert that type of data.

-> Come and discover the powerful open-source [SimPEG][simpeg] framework whose
-> development is led by UBC.
-> You will learn how to set-up an inversion in SimPEG using an example from ERT,
-> then you will get the chance to set up an inversion scheme yourselves and
-> finally get some information on how to proceed for your own data set.

 During this workshop we'll go through two Jupyter notebooks that showcase examples on how we can run forward and inverse problems for ERT data: